 Nomination of candidates

-UNU will act as the nominating authority of the programme, and applications should be submitted to UNU-IAS.
-UNU-IAS nominates candidates to the JSPS based on the following criteria:
+UNU-IAS will act as the nominating authority of the programme; and applications should be submitted to UNU-IAS, which will assist in securing acceptance from host researchers for short-listed candidates.
+UNU-IAS nominates candidates to JSPS based on the following criteria:

-UNU will try to inform successful candidates of the results of the nomination in June 2016.
+UNU intends to inform successful candidates of the results of the nomination in May 2018.
 JSPS takes up to 3 months after receiving the nominations to process its award decisions.

 Starting date and deadline for applications